Financial Advice

 then search the market to find the best provider for the job.
 Arguably, you wouldn't want to use any other type of adviser.

-One of the biggest risks with independent advice is that the adviser (unless they're fee-only) might select the provider that pays them the most commission, not
+One of the biggest historical risks with independent advice was the adviser selecting the provider that paid them the most sales commission, not

 Bear in mind that whichever type of adviser you choose, there's no guarantee you'll receive good, impartial advice.
-It's likely there's some tied advisers who are
+It's likely there's some restricted advisers who are

 more honest and try to do a better job for their clients than some IFAs (albeit they probably can't give ideal advice due to the restriction of being tied).

-The only thing you can safely assume is that an IFA will almost certainly be able to source better products than a tied or multi-tied adviser.
+The only thing you can safely assume is that an IFA will almost certainly be able to source better products than a restricted adviser.

 How much does it cost?

 Financial advisers earn their living from giving advice, so you should expect to pay for it.
-There's normally two routes, commission and fees.
-IFAs must offer a fee
+Up until 31 December 2012, advisers could elect to be paid via sales commissions or by charging their

 Hourly fees work in a similar way to if you are paying an accountant or solicitor and typically range from £100 to over £250 per hour.

-If an adviser charges hourly fees you would expect them to waive or refund all the commissions they would normally receive, resulting in lower charges or cashback
+If an adviser charges hourly fees you would expect them to waive or refund all the commissions they would normally receive (on pre 31 december 2012 business), resulting in lower charges or cashback

 respectively.